 In order to support the Museum of South Texas History’s dedication to preserving and presenting the borderland heritage of South Texas and Northeastern Mexico, the mission of the Margaret H. McAllen Memorial Archives (MHMMA) is to contribute to the preservation and transmission of culture by identifying, collecting, protecting and making available distinctive archival materials of enduring historical value that document life in the borderland region.

-Strengths of the collections include mid-twentieth century water conservation, early twentieth century ranch histories, the Mexican-American War, the Plan de San Diego, newspaper photographs and photo studio records and photographs.
-The MHMMA holds the largest collection of historical photographs within the lower Rio Grande Valley.
+Strengths of the collections include material pertaining to the Plan de San Diego, photo studio records and photographs, land title records, citrus/agriculture-related materials, and one of the largest collections of historical photographs within the lower Rio Grande Valley.

 The museum’s three-dimensional holdings strongly reflect the region’s ranch tradition, which developed in the eighteenth and nineteenth centuries, and the agricultural boom that began with the arrival of railroads and irrigation in the early twentieth century.